-Some garage doors have springs that are located inside a tube, so it’s very difficult to visually see that the spring is broken.
-But if you can see the spring, you’ll probably notice a small 2-inch gap.
-This gap occurs because the spring is unable to wind because the end of it is set on the shaft, so there’s a gap.
-In some cases, the cables on the garage door will also appear broken when the spring breaks.
+If you can see the spring, you’ll probably notice a small 2-inch gap.
+This occurs because the spring is unable to wind because the end of it is set on the shaft, so there’s a gap.

-Garage Door Jerks or Is Fast to Open/Close
+3. Garage Door Jerks When Opening or Closing